phos-phophy/creed/README.md

    AbstractFact <|-- RelationFact
    EntityFact "1" --> "1..*" Span : is mentioned in
    AbstractFact "1" --> "1" FactType : is a
-   EntityFact "0..*" --o "1" CoreferenceChain : refers to

    class Span:::rect{
       +start_idx: int